aymansully/aymansully/README.md

-- 👋 Hi, I’m @aymansully!
+- 👋 Hi, I’m @aymansully
-- 👀 I’m interested in how things work!
+- 👀 I’m interested in how things work
-- 🌱 I’m currently learning SAP
+- 🌱 I’m currently learning SAP and Cloud
-- I don't use GitHub enough unfortuately

 <!---
 aymansully/aymansully is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.